5 Moments That Shaped UK Disability History

 5 Moments That Shaped Disability History

-When we think about Disability history we ask questions like: When did people stop viewing Disability as something to be pitied and cured?
-When did society realise that Disabled people weren’t the problem - barriers to accessibility are?
-How did Disabled activists fight to eradicate these barriers?
+Sociability exists because of the community of writers, artists, and organisers that fought for disability rights!
+They brought attention to accessibility as a human right and fought for equal opportunities.
+When we think about UK disability history, we ask questions like: When did people stop viewing disability as something to be pitied and cured?
+When did society realise that disabled people weren’t the problem, barriers to accessibility are?
+How did disabled activists fight to eradicate these barriers?

 In truth, we’re still working on it.
 It took a while for the Social Model of Disability, which frames disability as a political and social issue rather than an individual one, to enter the mainstream.
-But the Social Model of Disability laid the ground work for demanding that policy makers actively eradicate barriers to accessibility.
+But the Social Model laid the groundwork for demanding that policymakers actively eradicate barriers to accessibility.
+That’s why this Disability History Month, we want to talk about moments in UK disability history that shaped the Social Model of Disability.

 What is the Social Model of Disability?